 *Parents are the primary teachers of their children in all matters but especially our faith.
 Therefore, our Religious Education program is designed to assist parents in the preparation of your children in the formation of the Catholic Faith and in receiving Sacraments.
 We realize that you and your children have sports and various other activities scheduled during the week and on weekends.
 This program is designed in conjunction with the Broward County school calendar and the guidelines set forth by the Archdiocese of Miami.
 Therefore, we make our calendar of classes in line with these parameters to create the least number of classes and still be in compliance with the Archdiocese of Miami.
 Every class listed on the calendar of classes is mandatory to attend.
 You will need to review the schedule of classes that you and your child will need to attend.
 If you cannot commit to these dates then perhaps you may want to reconsider us assisting you with Religious Education.
 We do not accept missed classes unless it is due to illness or an emergency.
 Failure to attend all classes can result in a delay in your child being able to receive a Sacrament until such time as adequate formation has been completed.

-GRADES 1-5 First Year Classes 2023/24 School Year: Classes will be held once a month on a Saturday morning.
+GRADES 1-5 First Year Classes 2023/24 School Year: Classes will be held on Wednesday evenings.
 A parent or guardian must attend and stay with the child/children as stated in the requirements listed above.

-GRADES 6-11 First Year Classes 2023/24 School Year: Classes will be held once or twice a month on Monday evenings.
+GRADES 6-11 First Year Classes 2023/24 School Year: Classes will be held on Monday evenings.
 A parent or guardian must attend and stay with the child/children as stated in the requirements listed above.